Rayato159/Rayato159/README.md

 <br>
 <p>
   I'm <strong><i>Lookhin</i></strong> from Thailand.
-I just an indie full-st(b)ack developer.
+I just an indie full-st(b)ack(end) developer.
 I've full passion in the software engineer career path.
 Some day, I hope I'll do something that useful to a community.
 </p>

 <h2>📑 <i>Familiar with</i></h2>